BlackCherry11/LumoraQ/README.md

 ## Goal

-This project investigates hybrid quantum-classical machine learning methods for Earth observation data using the EuroSAT dataset.
+This project investigates hybrid quantum-classical machine learning methods for Earth observation using the EuroSAT dataset.

 The current stage focuses on building a strong classical baseline before introducing quantum models.

+Rather than assuming quantum advantage, the project benchmarks classical deep learning against hybrid quantum approaches.

 ---